Environmental Priority Strategies (EPS)

 Description and downloading EPS

-The 2000 version is replaced by the 2015 versions which can be downloaded below.
+The 2015 versions are still available for downloading as they are documented in Excel format compatible with some software LCI data formats and containing background material which can be downloaded below.
 For each version there is one excel file presenting the damage costs for emissions and use of natural resources and one excel file showing the calculations made for deriving damage costs via characterisation and weighting factors.

 A more detailed description of the EPS concept can be found in the reports below.